BrodyB/ublue-brody/README.md

 - **Namesake:** [DS-12 Toybox](https://en.wikipedia.org/wiki/Planetes) (PLANETES)
 - **Based on:** [Bazzite](https://bazzite.gg/)

-Deriving from Bazzite, a gaming-focused image, I built this to be my daily driver for game development work.
+Deriving from Bazzite (Gnome edition), a gaming-focused image, I built this to be my daily driver for game development work.
 Plus play a game every now-and-then.
 Includes everything from Apollo, but with more things for gaming and running virtual machines.

 ### Installation
 To rebase an existing atomic Fedora installation to the latest build: